mattrussell2/gradescope-autograder/README.md

 tuftscs/gradescope-docker:PUT_YOUR_TAG_HERE
 ```
 to reflect something related to your course for the tag name (e.g. `cs-11-2022summer`).
 Note that `tuftscs/gradescope-docker:` is required at the start of the value.
-This will be the tag that is uploaded to `Dockerhub`; gradescope will need it to know where to find the `Docker` container to run the autograder.
+This will be the tag that is uploaded to `Dockerhub`; Gradescope will need it to know where to find the `Docker` container to run the autograder.

 ### DOCKERCREDS
-If you have a 'pro' account on `Dockerhub` ($50/yr), feel free to simply create your own access token and put it here - note that you'll need to add `gradescopeecs` as a private collaborator to the repository on `Dockerhub`.
-If you don't have this, reach out to
-me at `mrussell@cs.tufts.edu`, and I'll send you the file ASAP.
+If you have a 'pro' account on `Dockerhub`, create your own access token and put it here - note that you'll need to add `gradescopeecs` as a private collaborator to the repository on `Dockerhub`.
+If you don't have a `pro` account, reach out to me at `mrussell@cs.tufts.edu`, and I'll send you the DOCKERCREDS.
 Note!!
 This access token must be kept private; to that end, please keep your course autograding
 repository private.